pryley/site-reviews/tests/pest/README.md

 even a field-building test writes to the database.

-**A transaction cannot isolate a test that ends it**, and two things end one: DDL (MySQL commits implicitly the moment it sees `CREATE`/`ALTER`/`DROP TABLE`) and an explicit `START TRANSACTION`.
-Everything the test wrote up to that point becomes permanent, and the `ROLLBACK` finds nothing to undo.
-Autocommit is off, so a fresh transaction opens immediately afterwards and the rest of the test still rolls back — which is why the damage is always a *partial* leak, and never lands where it was done: a later run, in another file, dying with "Sorry, that username already exists", because `user_login` is unique and the leaked user is still there.
+**A transaction cannot isolate a test that ends it**, and two things end one: DDL (MySQL commits implicitly on `CREATE`/`ALTER`/`DROP TABLE`) and an explicit `START TRANSACTION`.
+Everything written up to that point becomes permanent and the `ROLLBACK` finds nothing to undo.
+Autocommit is off, so a fresh transaction opens straight after and the rest of the test still rolls back — the leak is always *partial*, and surfaces elsewhere: a later run in another file dying with "Sorry, that username already exists", because the leaked user is still there and `user_login` is unique.

 `Pest.php` catches this.
 Every test writes a sentinel row inside its transaction and checks, after the `ROLLBACK`, whether the row survived.
 If it did, the test